graphology/presentations/fosdem2017/presentation.md

 * Move from the "some guy's pet project" workflow:
   - More strict and efficient workflow (PRs, review, etc...)
   - An actual transparent roadmap
-  - Move the project to a Github organisation (@Yomguithereal is way more invested in maintaining sigma than @jacomyal at the moment)
+  - Move the project to a Github organization

 ---